pajenterprise/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/asker.md

 Tags are essential in Q&A. Thus, at least a tag is mandatory.
 You can enter up to 5 tags.

-Only Dev Relations' Minerva team can create tags, so you can select from the given tags by typing a character, and you can see a list of the available matches.
+Only Dev Relations' Q&A team can create tags, so you can select from the given tags by typing a character, and you can see a list of the available matches.

 ![post question tagging](media/post-question-3.png)